How Long Should You Stay in A Hot Tub?

 Important safety measures

 Responsible hot tub owners should follow proper maintenance guidelines to avoid accidents.
-Keep it clean and tidy and check the hot tub chemicals regularly to ensure they are at the correct level.
-Hot tub chemicals damage skin if too high leading to hot tub rash.
+They should keep the hot tub clean and tidy and check the hot tub chemicals regularly to ensure they are at the correct level.
+If the chemicals are too high, they can damage skin, leading to a hot tub rash.

 And be even more careful if the hot tub isn’t yours.

-What also matters is that you don’t use electronics inside hot tubs, avoid drinking alcoholic beverages and make sure you have a drain cover that will catch hair.
+What also matters is that you don’t use electronics inside hot tubs, avoid drinking alcoholic beverages and ensure you have a drain cover that will catch hair.

 If you feel any of the listed symptoms of heat exhaustion, be careful when exiting the hot tub, especially if you experience dizziness.